 If the laser does not turn on, then contact [email protected], or give us a call.

-The laser works in CW (manual) mode, but I can get it to turn on with the controller.
+The laser works in CW (manual) mode, but I can get it to turn on with the controller like Lightburn.
 What now?

 First, check you GRBL settings.
 We recommend using GRBL 1.1f to control your laser.
-You can out how to load this in the following post here: https://jtechphotonics.com/?p=6946
+You can see how to set up lightburn here: https://jtechphotonics.com/?p=10204

 $31 = 0 (min laser power)